CaninoDev/firebase-react/README.md

 ## Basic Structure

-Most of the code resides in `src/components` and represent distinct domains.
+<p>Most of the code resides in `src/components` and represent distinct domains.
 Within each of the component directories will be three files: `index.js`, `<componentName>Container.jsx` and `<componentName>Component.jsx`.
-The only exceptions to this rule, thus far, are `src/components/Navigation`, `src/components/Firebase` and `src/components/Session`.
+The only exceptions to this rule, thus far, are `src/components/Navigation`, `src/components/Firebase` and `src/components/Session`.</p>
-`index.js` is self descriptive.
+<p>`index.js` is self descriptive.
 It will export the component *en toto*.
-The component's name will be same as the directory in which it is contained in.
+The component's name will be same as the directory in which it is contained in.</p>
-`<componentName>Container.jsx` will contain the component's logic and lifecycle functions.
+<p>`<componentName>Container.jsx` will contain the component's logic and lifecycle functions.
 It is in this file where imports of packages are made, higher order components are applied, and event logic functions defined.
-The format for each of the `<componentName>Container.jsx` will be in a similar format.
+The format for each of the `<componentName>Container.jsx` will be in a similar format.</p>
-`<componentName>Component.jsx` are exclusively functional components.
+<p>`<componentName>Component.jsx` are exclusively functional components.
 Typically they will have only one `import` statement and any css import.
-The code therein are strictly for displaying data in a particular style and manner.
+The code therein are strictly for displaying data in a particular style and manner.</p>

-As for other directories, `src/components/Firebase` and `src/components/Session` will house backend connection as well as application wide context and session management.
-The functions therein will be explained in the next section.
+<p>As for other directories, `src/components/Firebase` and `src/components/Session` will house backend connection as well as application wide context and session management.
+The functions therein will be explained in the next section.</p>
-`src/components/Navigation` contains only an `index.js` as their are no view component.
-Only routing information.
+<p>`src/components/Navigation` contains only an `index.js` as their are no view component.
+Only routing information.</p>

 And finally, there is `constants/routes` and `constants/roles`.
 These files server as the 'single source of truth' as it comes to routing and roles respectively.